CoinFabrik/DockerEthereum/readme.md

 2.Create the images and run the envierment

-`./start.sh`
+`sudo ./start.sh`

-then visit http://localhost:3000 in your borwser of choice.
+3. visit http://localhost:3000 in your borwser of choice.
 You will enter to Ethstat to monit the nodes that are running as containers.

+4. to see what container are runing use `sudo docker ps`